solid/solid/proposals/notifications.md

 This approach is useful if there is a need to further extend the statement's description or refer to it as a whole.

 ### Qualified relations
 A particular grouping of triples which describe and qualify the relations, i.e., the vocabulary in use typically gives meaning to the statements when consumed as a whole.
-The examples below tend to refer to resources where the body of the content can be discovered.
+The examples below tend to refer to external resources where the body of the content can be discovered.

 ActivityStreams:
 ```